-- 1 The EWAG for the water source was formerly known as the ECA Operations Advisory Committee. - As at 1 July 20202 On commencement of this Plan, the Minister has conferred the lead role in managing environmental water allowances established under water sharing plans to the NSW Department of Planning, Industry and Environment Environment, Energy and Science (EES).
+- 1 The EWAG for the water source was formerly known as the ECA Operations Advisory Committee. - As at 1 July 2020, the Minister has conferred the lead role in managing environmental water allowances established under water sharing plans to the NSW Department of Planning, Industry and Environment Environment, Energy and Science (EES).
 EES also administers and supports EWAGs to inform the management of environmental water allowances and licensed environmental water.
 For more information on EWAGs, see Cooperative management of environmental water to improve river and wetland health in NSW (2014), available from the following website: www.environment.nsw.gov.au.